A degree designed for the globalized world, offering an interdisciplinary and practical understanding of international policymaking.

 Students learn to both analyze and implement policy through an exploration of the constraints and dilemmas faced by decision makers, from both a theoretical and practical viewpoint.

-This one-credit course allows students to role-play a set of global actors in a simulation of an international crisis, offering hands-on experience in negotiation, teamwork and crisis management.
+Students role-play a set of global actors in a simulation of an international crisis, offering hands-on experience in negotiation, teamwork and crisis management.
+This is a one-credit course.

 All students are required to complete a 400-hour internship at a global policy-relevant organization of their own choosing.
 The LBJ School offers stipends to offset unpaid internships.